 That Stalin was a brutal leader with no respect for individual human life is not in doubt.
 What isn’t clear is how many were killed under Stalin’s leadership.
 Estimates of the death count vary between 3 and 60 million.
 You can read more about how many people Stalin killed in our companion article.

 In an attempt to bolster Stalin’s Cult of Personality and his image as a strong man, many efforts were made to subliminally persuade people that Stalin was taller than he actually was – for example, photographs of Stalin were often shot from slightly below.
-In actuality, although he was not a tall man, Stalin’s height is not accurately known.
-It is likely that he was approximately 5’5″ tall, slightly taller than today’s President Dmitry Medvedev (you can read more about Dmitry Medvedev’s height here.)
+In actuality, although he was not a tall man, Stalin’s height is not accurately known, but it is likely that he was approximately 5’5″ tall.
+Click here to read the answer to the question: How tall was Joseph Stalin?

 Stalin was assassinated (probably)